NHTSA Publications on Bicycle Safety

 Lessons learned from Austin, Texas; Jacksonville and Duval County, Florida; the State of Maryland; the State of Oregon; Port Angeles, Washington, and Seymour, Connecticut.
 Also available as a "printer friendly" but very large 219 page .pdf file.

-Send us an email with your postal mailing address if you need the DVD.
-There is no charge for it.
+Send us an email with your postal mailing address if you need the DVD version.
+There is no charge for it, and we included some other videos as well.

 This CD is for the bicycle safety professional and others who are proactive in developing programs at the state or community level, not for consumers.
 It is a compilation of existing and proposed countermeasures to solve a wide range of bicycle safety problems.
 Please send a request for a copy of the interactive CD ROM with your contact information to: email@example.com